 It is important to define if you want to reboot after upgrade or not.
 If this is selected the device will immediately reboot after all current updates are completed.

 Decide if you want to update all or single packages.
 As many packages as needed can be defined with the plus buttons.
+Please use the debian package naming convention.

 Available packages for upgrading can be seen under device -> inventory -> software.